code-jojo/client-search/README.md

    - Could be improved by implementing server-side filtering if API supports it

 2. **Search Capabilities**:
-   - Limited to name-based searches
+   - Search capabilities now extended to any field in the data
-   - Future improvements could include searching by other attributes like phone, email, or ID
+   - Future improvements could include more complex search conditions and sorting options

 3. **Authentication**:
    - Basic API URL configuration
    - Could be enhanced with proper authentication methods

 4. **Data Display**:
-   - Limited information displayed in the results
+   - Currently displays up to 5 important fields from the data
-   - Could be expanded to show more client details or allow fetching specific client information
+   - Could be expanded to allow customizing which fields to display